1

 /// This is a special method that we count the size of every live object in a GC, and sum up the total bytes.

-/// the heap is fragmented.
+/// the space is fragmented.

 /// The value returned by this method is only updated when we finish tracing in a GC.
 A recommended timing